alfariqicrypto/cryptobuntu/Masternode_Setup_Guide.md

 ```
 Paste your masternode genkey when prompted

+Ubuntu 20.04 VPS:

+Masternodes built with Ubuntu 20.04 must be compiled manually.

+Follow the compilation instructions in the [Ubuntu 20.04 Build Guide](https://github.com/CRYPT0BUNTU/Buntu/blob/master/Ubuntu_20_04_Build.md)

+Paste your masternode genkey in configuration file as detailed in the step, "Edit the config file"

 #### VPS Masternode Troubleshooting

 *Get the status code to identify issues:'./buntu masternode status'*